Your Guide To Winter Hiking in Banff National Park

 Stay Safe (And Keep Your Socks Dry!)

-For winter hiking, I recommend three pieces of equipment that will make the experience safe and enjoyable.
+For winter hiking, we recommend three pieces of equipment that will make the experience safe and enjoyable.
 Can’t bring it with you?
 Great news is, you can rent this gear from local stores, such as Snowtips-Bactrax and Banff Adventures in Banff and Wilson Mountain Sports in Lake Louise!

 Micro-spikes: You’ll be surprised just how grippy these are on hard-packed snow and ice.